thoom/phandlebars/README.md

 Summary
 -------

-Phandlebars allows you to build Handlebars templates in your Silex applications.
-As Handlebars is strictly a Javascript library, this template engine requires installing some server-side Javascript handling.
+Phandlebars allows you to use Handlebars templates in your Silex applications.
+Rather than reimplementing the Handlebars library in PHP, this provider uses server-side Javascript (primarily with node.js) to both compile the Handlebars templates you've created (making the generated JS file also available for your client-side handling) and process templates on the server.

 Installation
 ------------